I’d Much Rather Eat Pasta and Drink Wine Than Be a Size Zero

 As an Amazon Associate, we earn from qualifying purchases.

-This quote has become a beloved mantra for many.
+This famous “i’d much rather eat pasta and drink wine than be a size quote origin” has become a beloved mantra for many.
 It perfectly captures a joyful rebellion against restrictive beauty standards.
 For years, people have shared it across social media and in conversations.
 The message celebrates life’s simple pleasures over the relentless pressure to be thin.
 However, the true author of this iconic line is often a source of confusion.
 Many attribute it to the legendary Italian actress Sophia Loren.
 The real story, however, points to a different Hollywood star.

 The Great Quote Mix-Up: Bush vs. Loren

 The internet has a habit of misattributing quotes to famous figures.
 This particular saying is a classic example.
 Its spirited, pro-food sentiment feels perfectly suited to Sophia Loren, an icon of Italian cinema and beauty.
 Consequently, many mistakenly credit her as the source.
 Her international fame and Italian heritage make her a plausible, yet incorrect, author.
-Sophia Bush – Biography and Filmography
+The confusion surrounding the “i’d much rather eat pasta and drink wine than be a size quote origin” demonstrates how easily attribution errors spread online.

-The actual person who spoke these words is American actress Sophia Bush.
+American actress Sophia Bush actually spoke these words.
 The similarity in their first names has undoubtedly fueled the confusion for years.
-This case highlights how easily information can be distorted as it spreads online.
+This case highlights how easily information distorts as it spreads online.
 A quote can attach itself to a more famous person, obscuring the true originator.
-Let’s unravel the evidence to set the record straight.
+Let’s unravel the evidence to set the record straight and explore the “i’d much rather eat pasta and drink wine than be a size quote origin” story properly.

 Uncovering the True Source: Sophia Bush

 We can trace the quote back to a specific interview.
 In 2007, Sophia Bush – Biography and Career Overview spoke with People magazine.
 The publication asked her how she handled Hollywood’s pressure to maintain a certain body weight.
-Her response was candid and memorable.
-She gave the world a more complete version of the famous line.
-Bush stated, “Life is too short and I’m Italian.
-I’d much rather eat pasta and drink wine than be a size 0.”.
-Source
+She gave a candid and memorable response.
+Bush provided the world with a more complete version of this famous line.
+She stated, “Life is too short and I’m Italian.
+I’d much rather eat pasta and drink wine than be a size 0.”

 Tracing the Quote’s Journey

 After the interview, the quote began its journey into popular culture.
 Initially, writers and publications correctly attributed it.
 For example, Steff Deschenes included the line in her 2014 book “Eat the Year,” properly crediting Sophia Bush.
 That same year, a columnist for The Tennessean also cited Bush correctly.
-These early instances show that the correct information was available from the start.
+These early instances show that the correct information was available from the start, making the later misattribution regarding the “i’d much rather eat pasta and drink wine than be a size quote origin” all the more puzzling.

 However, the misattribution eventually started to take hold.
 By 2018, the quote began appearing in print with Sophia Loren’s name attached.
-An article in the Victoria Advocate newspaper is one documented instance of this error.
+An article in the Victoria Advocate newspaper documents one instance of this error.
 This mistake was then perpetuated in other media, solidifying the false connection in many people’s minds.
-This process demonstrates how repetition can unfortunately legitimize incorrect information over time.
-Source
+This process demonstrates how repetition can unfortunately legitimize incorrect information over time, especially regarding the “i’d much rather eat pasta and drink wine than be a size quote origin.”

 A Shared Philosophy on Enjoying Life